jbluemink/Find-overwritten-Sitecore-resource-items/README.md

 - A Content Editor warning for IAR items and IAR overridden, overwritten items in Sitecore PowerShell
 - A overwritten resource item compare in the Report
 - A overwritten resource item restore/delete in the Report
+- A Items as Resources, IAR Gutter with compare / resource file lookup.

 ## PowerShell only
 Certainly with Sitecore XM Cloud there is more resistance to extend the Sitecore CMS using c# code in a custom DLL.
 But with Sitecore PowerShell a lot can be done these tools are completely in Sitecore PowerShell and everything is in Sitecore items no files needed.